 Meet Dikkon Eberhart.
 The novelist and memoirist recently moved from Maine to Roanoke to be near his grandchildren.
 He quickly settled into a writing community.
 We learned a little more about him.
-Check out the interview below, and even better: meet him Saturday at READ LOCAL and pick up a signed copy of The Time Mom Met Hitler, Frost Came to Dinner, and I Heard the Greatest Story Ever Told.
+Check out the interview below, and even better: pick up a copy of The Time Mom Met Hitler, Frost Came to Dinner, and I Heard the Greatest Story Ever Told.

 BOOK CITY ★ Roanoke: That’s an intriguing title for your memoir.
 What’s the background?

 Dikkon Eberhart: My father was US Poet Laureate.
 He won the Pulitzer Prize and the National Book Award.
 He knew most other prominent writers of the middle 70 years of the 20th century, which means I grew up with them, too.
 I share stories of these men and women, many of whom were literary icons but, to me, were family friends whom I knew around our dinner table.
 Some I took sailing.
 Some helped me with English homework.

 In the book, the literary stories are interwoven with the overall story of my religious search, which culminated in my wife’s and my conversion in our late 50s from Judaism to Christianity, along with two of our four children.
 It’s a lighthearted account of many years in search of literary and religious wisdom, which led us in our late 60s to Roanoke from our decades of life on the coast of Maine.

 BCR: You’ve been in Roanoke about a year now.
 Is this new home inspiring your writing?

 DE: I am inspired in Roanoke, first, by the proximity of our four grandchildren, ages 6, 5, almost 2, and one born April 10.
 This level of our family used to be 812 miles distant; now we interact with them almost daily.